Women rabbis and Torah scholars: 1920s

-1930s-1950s
+1930s–1950s

 The 1930s saw the first formally ordained female rabbi in modern times.
 Regina Jonas was ordained in Berlin, Germany in 1935.
 Jonas was later murdered by the Nazis during the Holocaust and her existence was mostly unknown in the decades following World War Two.
 Also during this time, there was public recognition that certain established female Jewish leaders were serious candidates for the rabbinate if only they were permitted to be ordained.
 In 1938, Rabbi Arthur Lelyveld described Lily Montagu's 1930 tour of Jewish congregations in the United States and the general communal impression of Montagu as a "lady rabbi".
 Montagu was also noted by Rabbi Max Routtenberg of the Rabbinical Assembly as being one of the only women to regularly serve as spiritual leader to a Reform/Liberal congregation.

 In other cases, newspaper reports would describe various Jewish women active in the community as "women rabbis".
 In 1935 (and later in 1946), Avis Clamitz was reported to have completed her studies and received ordination.
 However, according to later researchers, the HUC program granted Clamitz a Bachelor of Hebrew Letters in place of an ordination.
 Similarly, American Jewish coverage of the death of Sarah Horowitz of Częstochowa, Poland described her as "the world's only woman Chassidic rabbi" who had presumed leadership following the death of her husband.
-In 1939, Helen Levinthal was also described as a "woman rabbi" due to her completion of her studies despite the denial of ordination, her public lectures, and her occasional opportunities to lead congregational services.
+In 1939, Helen Levinthal (despite the denial of her ordination) was also described as a "woman rabbi" due to her completion of her studies, her public lectures, and her occasional opportunities to lead congregational services.

-Other relatively early instances of women in the United States serving as a pulpit leaders of a Jewish community without formal ordination were Tehilla Lichtenstein (1893-1973) and Paula Ackerman (1893-1989).
-Lichtenstein led the Society of Jewish Science from 1938 to 1972.
-The group was a Jewish spiritual movement and was originally led by Rabbi Alfred G. Moses, then by Morris Lichtenstein, and finally by Tehilla Lichtenstein.
-Lichtenstein was referred to in the American press as the first American woman to lead a Jewish congregation.
-Ackerman led an American Reform synagoguewas and was the wife of a Rabbi William Ackerman who had served the Temple Beth Israel in Meridian, Mississippi.
-After her husband's death in 1950, Paula Ackerman accepted the role of acting rabbi from 1951 to 1953.
+Other instances of women serving as a pulpit leader of an American Jewish community, without formal ordination, were Tehilla Lichtenstein (1893–1973) and Paula Ackerman (1893–1989).
+From 1938 to 1972, Lichtenstein led the Society of Jewish Science, a Jewish spiritual movement originally led by Rabbi Alfred G. Moses.
+Lichtenstein was referred to as the first American woman to lead a Jewish congregation.
+Ackerman was the wife of Rabbi William Ackerman, who had served the Reform Temple Beth Israel in Meridian, Mississippi.
+After her husband's death, Paula Ackerman accepted the role of acting rabbi from 1951 to 1953.
 At the start of this change, Ackerman received approval from Maurice Eisendrath, then president of the Union of American Hebrew Congregations.
 Although Eisendrath later withdrew his support, nevertheless, the congregation leadership upheld the appointment.
-In some press, Ackerman was dubbed "America's first Lady Rabbi".
+Ackerman was dubbed "America's first Lady Rabbi".